-Dambau Energy Supply Center in Goesan, North Chungcheong Province. /Courtesy of Yoon Hee-hoon
+Dambau Energy Supply Center in Goesan, North Chungcheong. /Courtesy of Yoon Hee-hoon

-It is a combined heat and power generator, the core facility of the Forest Energy Self-reliant Village project promoted by the Korea Forest Service.
-To run the generator, first-grade wood chips with a moisture content of 15% or less are required, but fuel procurement has not been smooth, so it is currently not operating.
+It is a combined heat and power generator, the core facility of the Forest Energy Self-Reliant Village project promoted by the Korea Forest Service.
+To run the generator, grade-1 wood chips with moisture content of 15% or less are needed, but fuel supply is not smooth, so it is currently not operating.

 Wood chips stored at the Dambau Energy Supply Center. /Courtesy of Yoon Hee-hoon

-◇Spent 6.3 billion won, but… the generation equipment is "stopped"
+◇Spent 6.3 billion won, but… power generation equipment is "stopped"

-The Forest Energy Self-reliant Village project uses unused forest biomass in mountain villages to produce and supply heating and electricity on their own.
+The Forest Energy Self-Reliant Village is a project that uses unused forest biomass in mountain villages to produce and supply heat and electricity on their own.

-The Dambau Energy Supply Center is cited as a leading example.
+The Dambau Energy Supply Center is cited as a representative case.
 The total project cost is 6.3 billion won.
-It was funded by 2.2 billion won in national funds, 2.6 billion won in local funds, and 1.5 billion won from the local extinction response fund.
-The facility is equipped with two wood chip boilers and a combined heat and power system.
+It was funded with 2.2 billion won in national funds, 2.6 billion won in local funds, and 1.5 billion won from the Local Extinction Response Fund.
+The facility is equipped with two wood chip boilers and combined heat and power equipment.

-The facility currently provides heating and hot water to 60 households across Jangam-ri through a central supply system.
-Residents pay according to usage, but they say costs are lower than with individual heating.
-The energy supply center estimated an annual energy expense reduction of about 1 million won per household.
-The total savings for 60 households is about 60 million won per year.
+The facility currently provides heating and hot water by central supply to 60 households in the Jangam-ri area.
+Residents pay fees based on usage, but they say costs are lower than individual heating.
+The Energy Supply Center estimated the annual energy expense reduction per household at about 1 million won.
+The total savings for all 60 households is about 60 million won a year.

-A simple calculation suggests it would take more than 100 years to recoup the investment.
-But according to Korea Forest Service data, the service life of wood chip boilers is only 20 years and that of combined heat and power equipment is 15 years.
-Considering the lifespan of the core equipment, critics say the economics are weak.
+A simple calculation shows it would take more than 100 years to recover the investment.
+But according to Korea Forest Service data, the service life of a wood chip boiler is only 20 years, and the service life of the combined heat and power equipment is only 15 years.
+Considering the lifespan of the core equipment, critics say it lacks economic feasibility.

-In particular, the electricity sales business the Korea Forest Service had expected is effectively at a standstill.
-The agency had said that by using unused biomass, heating and electricity bills could be reduced and surplus power could be sold to generate revenue.
+In particular, the power sales business the Korea Forest Service expected has effectively stopped.
+The agency had explained that by using unused biomass, it could reduce heating and electricity bills and even generate revenue by selling surplus power.

 It also expected to reduce carbon emissions compared with individual heating through dust collection equipment and a carbon capture system, and to create jobs in mountain villages.

-Reality, however, is seen as far from those expectations.
-Goesan County injected additional funds and even built a Forest Resource Circulation Center nearby, saying it would create a supply base for generator wood chips, but it failed to install the core equipment to produce and dry wood chips, citing budget shortfalls, among other reasons.
+But assessments say reality falls short of expectations.
+Goesan County even invested additional funds and built a Forest Resource Circulation Center nearby, saying it would create a supply base for generator wood chips, but it failed to install the core equipment to produce and dry wood chips, citing budget shortfalls and other reasons.

-Combined heat and power generator inside the Dambau Energy Supply Center.
-Operations are halted due to a raw material supply shortage. /Courtesy of Yoon Hee-hoon
+A combined heat and power generator inside the Dambau Energy Supply Center.
+Operations are halted due to a fuel supply shortage. /Courtesy of Yoon Hee-hoon

 ◇From Bonghwa and Hwacheon to Yeongdeok… controversy repeats

 Similar problems have recurred in prior projects.
-In Bonghwa, North Gyeongsang, 5.3 billion won was spent to promote the nation's first pilot project for a Forest Carbon Circulation Village, but a combination of fuel cost burdens and design issues brought it to a halt in less than a year of operation.
+In Bonghwa, North Gyeongsang, a pilot project for the nation's first Forest Carbon Circulation Village was pursued at a cost of 5.3 billion won, but the burden of fuel costs and design issues overlapped, and it shut down in less than a year of operation.

-In Hwacheon, Gangwon, the wood-pellet-based district heating project likewise faced ongoing controversy over low efficiency, and during a National Assembly audit it was even labeled a "white elephant."
+Hwacheon, Gangwon's central heating project based on wood pellets also faced ongoing controversy over low efficiency, and at a National Assembly audit it was even criticized as a "white elephant."

-Even so, the Korea Forest Service is sticking to its expansion policy.
+Even so, the Korea Forest Service is maintaining its policy to expand the project.
 Last year, it selected Yeongdeok, North Gyeongsang, as a new project site.
-A total of 6.5 billion won in public funds, including 2.2 billion won in national funds, is slated for the Yeongdeok project.
+The Yeongdeok project is also set to receive a total of 6.5 billion won in public funds, including 2.2 billion won in national funds.

-At the time Vice Administrator Park Eun-sik of the Korea Forest Service (now the Korea Forest Service commissioner) visited the Dambau Energy Supply Center in Goesan on Jan.
-1 and said, "The Forest Energy Self-reliant Village is a carbon-neutral project to improve residents' convenience, such as heating and hot water, by using wood chips," adding, "We will spare no policy support so the project can become even more active."
+Park Eun-sik, then Vice Administrator of the Korea Forest Service (now Korea Forest Service chief), visited the Goesan Dambau Energy Supply Center in January and said, "The Forest Energy Self-Reliant Village is a carbon-neutral project to improve residents' convenience, such as heating and hot water, by using wood chips," adding, "We will spare no policy support to further vitalize the project."

-Goesan Forest Resource Circulation Center, built to produce wood chips.
-The inside of the center is empty. /Courtesy of Yoon Hee-hoon
+Goesan Forest Resources Circulation Center, built to produce wood chips.
+The interior of the center is empty. /Courtesy of Yoon Hee-hoon

 ◇"Waste of public funds" vs. "energy welfare"… divided assessments

-Experts are divided.
-Some say low economic viability makes it a waste of public funds, while others argue it is needed to achieve energy self-reliance in mountain villages and carbon neutrality.
+Experts are also divided.
+Some say the low economic feasibility makes it a waste of public funds, while others say it is needed for energy self-reliance in mountain villages and carbon neutrality.

-Seo Myeong-won, a professor in the Department of Environmental Engineering at the University of Seoul, said, "The intent to use unused domestic biomass is meaningful, but when factoring in raw material collection and transportation expense, it is hard to expect economic feasibility," adding, "The structure is such that producing wood chips domestically costs more than importing from overseas."
+Seo Myeong-won, a professor in the Department of Environmental Engineering at the University of Seoul, said, "The idea of using unused domestic biomass is meaningful, but when you factor in raw material collection and transportation expense, it is hard to expect economic feasibility," adding, "The expense to produce wood chips domestically is structurally higher than importing from overseas."

-The Korea Forest Service, on the other hand, says it is meaningful in terms of reducing dependence on fossil fuels and enhancing energy welfare in mountain villages.
-An official at the Korea Forest Service explained, "Energy supply using forest biomass is a public project that cannot be assessed by simple revenue alone."
+The Korea Forest Service, on the other hand, says it is meaningful in terms of reducing dependence on fossil fuels and improving energy welfare in mountain villages.
+A Korea Forest Service official explained, "Energy supply using forest biomass is a public project that is difficult to evaluate based on simple revenue alone."

 ※ This article has been translated by AI.
 Share your feedback here.